pcaressa/awful/README.md

 Currently the status of the project is the following:

-- Documentation: this md file.
+- Documentation: this reference file plus a tutorial in [doc/](doc/).
-- Awful:
-    - Python implementation: [py/](py/) folder containing a series of Python scripts with a complete implementation: see below for the usae.
+- Python implementation: [python/](python/) folder containing a series of Python scripts with a complete implementation: see below for the usage (see also [python/README.md](python/README.md)).
-    - C implementation: [c/](c/) folder containing C headers and sources to be compiled into a single executable.
+- C implementation: [c/](c/) folder folontaining C headers and sources to be compiled into a single executable; see [c/README.md](c/README.md/) for usage.
-- Niceful:
-    - Python implementation: [py/](py/) folder containing the niceful.py script.

 TODO:

 - Niceful implementation in Niceful, used to self-implement Niceful using the Awful interpreter.
+- Afwul to C translator.

+Enjoy!
+Paolo

 ## Awful: A Weird FUnctional Language